-Leveraging Symmetry in RL: Previous works on leveraging symmetry in locomotion control learning focus on leveraging morphological symmetries [9] and / or temporal symmetries [15] (i.e., periodicity of locomotion gait).
+Leveraging Symmetry in RL: Previous works on leveraging symmetry in locomotion control learning focus on leveraging morphological symmetries [9] and/or temporal symmetries [15] (i.e., periodicity of locomotion gait).

-To encourage periodic gaits, [16], [17] introduce periodic phase signals in the state space S, characterizing the gait cycle and / or each of the limb's gait cycle.
+To encourage periodic gaits, [16], [17] introduce periodic phase signals in the state space S, characterizing the gait cycle and/or each of the limb's gait cycle.
 Alternatively, [18] defines the MDP's action space A in terms of the parameters of existing Central Pattern Generators [19] describing periodic motion of the robot's limbs.

 While these methods only explore temporal symmetry, in this work we present a method incorporating both temporal and morphological symmetries.

-Leveraging morphological symmetries to aid in the approximation of the optimal \mathbb{G} equivariant control policy π^ (3) and \mathbb{G} -invariant value function V^{π^} (4) can be achieved either through dataaugmentation and soft / hard equivariance / invariance constraints on the models used to approximate these functions.
+Leveraging morphological symmetries to aid in the approximation of the optimal $\mathbb{G}$ -equivariant control policy $\pi^(\text{eq.
+(3)})$ and $\mathbb{G}$ -invariant value function $V^{\pi^}(\text{eq.
+(4)})$ can be achieved either through data-augmentation and soft/hard equivariance/invariance constraints on the models used to approximate these functions.

-Inspired by data augmentation commonly used in supervised learning, augmenting RL algorithms with symmetric data involves constructing gradient from both the collected transitions and their symmetric transitions to induce equivariance / invariance for the policy and value function.
+Inspired by data augmentation commonly used in supervised learning, augmenting RL algorithms with symmetric data involves constructing gradient from both the collected transitions and their symmetric transitions to induce equivariance/invariance for the policy and value function.
 This simple idea proves to be effective in locomotion tasks [8] and manipulation tasks [20].

 Modifying loss functions to regulate equivariance in the policy and invariance in the value function provides additional gradient with symmetry information and poses soft symmetry constraints for the RL policy.
 Prior works show that an effective auxiliary objective for the policy network can be simply adding a regularization loss for equivariant actions [21].
 However, this requires delicate hyperparameter tuning.
-Work in [22] adds a trust region on the regularization loss to improve training stability, and [23] adapts it to

-Soft Actor Critic algorithm and adds regularization on the variance of the action distribution.
+A follow-up work adds a trust region on the regularization loss to improve training stability [22].
+Another follow-up work adapts it to Soft Actor Critic algorithm and adds regularization on the variance of the action distribution [23].

 Enforcing G-equivariant policies and G-invariant value functions involves modifying neural network model architecture [11], [24], [25], which introduces hard constraints on the symmetry of the learnt policy.
-In manipulation tasks, prior works [6], [26] have shown that such hard equivariance constraints lead to superior performance among other soft, approximately equivariant policies.
+In manipulation tasks, prior works [26], [27] have shown that such hard equivariance constraints lead to superior performance among other soft, approximately equivariant policies.
 However, the applicability of such equivariant RL algorithm and its performance on more dynamic robotics systems, such as legged robots remain underexplored.
 In this work, we study the effectiveness of data augmentation and hard-constraint RL algorithms on challenging locomotion and loco-manipulation tasks.

 Loco-manipulation and Bipedal Locomotion: Recent works have focused on pushing the boundary of agility of legged robots beyond locomotion tasks.
-One trend is the demonstration of loco-manipulation tasks with legs being the end-effector to interact with objects, such as buttons on the wall [27], [28], soccer balls [29], [30], and move environment objects as simple tools [31].
-However, as the task becomes more complex and requires highly dynamic maneuvers, it becomes exponentially more difficult for the policy to learn symmetrical behavior, resulting in suboptimal performance as seen in [30] and [29].
+One trend is the demonstration of loco-manipulation tasks with legs being the end-effector to interact with objects, such as buttons on the wall [28], [29], soccer balls [30], [31], and move environment objects as simple tools [32].
+However, as the task becomes more complex and requires highly dynamic maneuvers, it becomes exponentially more difficult for the policy to learn symmetrical behavior, resulting in suboptimal performance as seen in [31] and [30].